 South Broadway/South Jefferson

 A wide assortment of businesses are based along South Broadway and South Jefferson, which merge at Chippewa Street.
-Liberty Hardware, Sump Coffee, Don’s Meat Market, and Spare No Rib are some of the small businesses along the strip.
+Liberty Hardware, Sump Coffee, and Don’s Meat Market are some of the small businesses along the strip.
 Concordia Publishing House has been in the area for over 150 years, as has St. Alexius Hospital, and the German Cultural Society also harkens back to the early settlers of the area.

 Marquette Park and Thomas Dunn Learning Center